fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ### Gateway

 Gateway is to accept order requests from front-end or quant trading bots, and to route them to different micro-services.
-Gateway will also update the internal market kline and orderbook, push them to the ticker subscribers[^1] in a desired format.
+Gateway will also update the internal market k-line and orderbook, push them to the ticker subscribers[^1] in a desired format.
 We choose Envoy for our gateway because of its performance and flexibility in configuration.
 Besides, it is also important that Envoy has excellent support for GRPC, since Fluidex uses GRPC extensively in unary RPC and bidirectional streaming RPC.

 ### Matching Engine

 [dingir exchange](https://github.com/Fluidex/dingir-exchange) is a high-performance exchange matching engine.
 It matches user orders in RAM.
-We use BTreeMap[^2] for our orderbook, because it requires both Key-Value query (for order details) and in-order traversal (matching), this means that it needs an ordered associative array like AVL Tree / Skip List.
-Moreover, BTreeMap can benefit from modern CPUs' cache ability.
+We use BTreeMap[^2] for our orderbook, because it requires both Key-Value query (for order details) and in-order traversal (for order matching), this means that it needs an ordered associative array like AVL Tree / Skip List.
+Moreover, BTreeMap can benefit from modern CPUs' cache architecture.

-The persistence of the service status is achieved through regular dump and operation log.
-After the service passes a regular fork, the new process will persist the global state.
-Compared with stop-world and deep-copy methods, fork provides better request latency indicators.
-In addition, all write requests are written to the database in batches as operation logs (otherwise they will cause a lot of pressure on the database).
-The combination of the two persistence methods - “global state regular persistence” and “operation log” – ensures that even in the worst cases of downtime, only a few seconds of transactions need to be rolled back.
+The persistence of the global state is achieved by periodical dumps and operation logs.
+By periodical process [forks](https://en.wikipedia.org/wiki/Fork_(system_call)), which has lower latency than "stop-world" and than "deep-copy", the new child process persists the global state.
+In addition, all user requests are persisted into the database in batches (otherwise leading to heavy database pressure) as operation logs.
+The combination of the two persistence mechanisms ensures that if the system suddenly goes down, the system state can be quickly recovered.

 The calculation of market quotation is completed through TimescaleDB time series database.
-Completed transactions are counted by buckets at predetermined time intervals in TimescaleDB to generate K-lines.
+Completed transactions are counted by buckets at predetermined time intervals in TimescaleDB to generate K-line.

 ### Rollup State Manager
 In the ZK Rollup system, the contract on the chain only needs to store the Merkle root of the global state instead of complete system state information.
 The maintenance of the Merkle tree is carried out by the Rollup State Manager under the chain.
 Rollup State Manager receives each completed transaction from the message queue and updates it on the Merkle tree.
 For multiple transactions, L2 Blocks are generated in batches.